Jaladhar Sen: Acquaintances, friends, and personalities

-In the year 1878 Jaladhar appeared in the Entrance examination, and for that purpose he had to travel to Krishna Nagar, the district headquarters, from his village Kumarkhali.
-His elder brother could managed to gather only four rupees for the purpose for his trip.
-Jaladhar had only a "Dhuti and Chador" as his dress, did neither have a shirt nor shoes.
+In 1878, Jaladhar appeared in the entrance examination, and for that purpose he had to travel to Krishna Nagar, the district headquarters, from his village, Kumarkhali.
+His elder brother could manage to gather only four rupees for the purpose of his trip.
+Jaladhar had only a "dhuti and chador" as his dress, and had neither a shirt nor shoes.
 After a short rail journey, he had to walk down to Krishna Nagar from Bogula in the last leg of the journey.
-There on the day of examination he met Dwijendralal Ray, who also appeared the examination in the same year.
-The remarkable event that led to a long and deep friendship between the two was described by jaladhar in his own words in his memoirs:
+There, on the day of the examination, he met Dwijendralal Ray, who also appeared for the examination in the same year.
+The remarkable event that led to a long and deep friendship between the two was described by Jaladhar in his own words in his memoirs: